THCLab/oca-interpres/README.md

 # oca-interpres
-The glue for the semantics and presentation layer
+The glue of the OCA semantics and presentation layer

 ## Usage